Jakobimatrix/efficient_cpp/basics/keywords.md

 [root](../README.md) / [Basics](basics.md) / keywords.md
 # Keywords
-The following keywords should be used if possible to help the compiler to optimise the code.
+The following keywords should be used if possible to help the compiler to optimize the code.

 ## const Function
 A `const` function does not change any global state.
 **Mark all functions `const` which do not change global values.**
-This helps the compiler to optimise your code and can be combined with `pure`.
+This helps the compiler to optimize your code and can be combined with `pure`.

 ## const Method
 Flagging a method `const` signals that a call to this method won't change the object.